snehabajaj108/snehabajaj108/README.md

 ## About me:

-I am a 2019 **MBA graduate from XLRI Jamshedpur (India)** with 3.5 years of experience at **Samsung Electronics** and **PhonePe** as HR Business Partner.
-I am currently pursuing datascience bootcamp from Jovian and (simultaneously) **MS in computer science** from Scaler, which has equiped me with skills to transition into Data Science.
+I am a 2019 **MBA graduate from XLRI Jamshedpur (India)** with 3.5 years of experience at **Samsung Electronics** and **PhonePe** as HR Analyst.
+I have completed a datascience bootcamp from Jovian and (simultaneously) **MS in computer science** from Scaler, which has equiped me with skills to transition into Data Science.
 I am open to opportunities which will help me grow as a data science professional.

 ## Skills:

-Web Scraping, SQL, MS Excel, MS PowerPoint, Tableau, Power BI, Python, Matplotlib, Seaborn, Pandas, NumPy
+Web Scraping, SQL, MS Excel, MS PowerPoint, Tableau, Power BI, Metabase, Python, Matplotlib, Seaborn, Pandas, NumPy

 ## Projects in Data Analytics: